jgilleman/CSC120-FinalProject/cheatsheet.md

 If your game includes challenges that must be overcome to win, also list them below.

-Challenge 1: Pick up keycard to be able to move to the next cars.
+Challenge 1: Talk to three passengers and pick up keycard to be able to move to the next cars.
+Challenger 2: Choose to exit the train or stay on board.
+Challenger 3: If exit train, use laser pointer.